-Marvel Comics stories have seen a succession of Brotherhood of Mutants.
-These generally have been militant and/or terrorist superhuman mutant cadres.
+Marvel Comics stories feature a succession of Brotherhood of Mutants.
+These usually are militant and/or terrorist superhuman mutant cadres.

 Early versions were called the Brotherhood of Evil Mutants.
 This was supposed to be ironic, see.

-This Brotherhood is the one that would become the Freedom Force.
-This’ll be covered in a separate article.
+This Brotherhood is the one that became the Freedom Force.
+Which is covered in a separate article.

 Brotherhood of Evil Mutants.

 The Brotherhood works for Mystique.
 During this span, their documented operations thus follow two goals :

 - Acting on the extensive foretellings of Destiny (Irene Adler).

 - Protecting the mutant (homo superior) population from racist and oppressive policies.

 The Brotherhood essentially conducts terror operations.
 They are reminiscent of 1970s political terror cells, particularly those operating in Europe (say, the Rote Armee Fraktion or Action Directe .)